rumca-js/OfflineWebSearch/PROJECT.md

  - The button updates the stored entry metadata.

 ## SourcesListScreen
- - Provides bar on top with buttons: add, fetch
+ - Provides floating buttons on right bottom: add, fetch
  - Selecting source opens SourceScreen.
- - Provides search widget, similar to EntryListScreen, it should be scrollable
+ - Provides search widget, similar to EntryListScreen, it should be scrollable together with the results
  - Similarly to EntryListScreen should contain "Search" button with a button to apply filter (order by title, or fetch time)
  - Filters should be by Url, Title, Fetch time.
 By default by Url filter should be applied.
 A filter always need to be applied
  - Probably it would have to be a different search widget implementation from EntryListScreen.
 These can share same base class though